gustavopirro/toDo---Task-Manager/README.md

-To Do made with Vanilla Javascript, HTML and CSS
+Task Manager App made with Vanilla Javascript, HTML and CSS

 How to use:
 ```bash